cout-DOMINIC/Submarine-Game/README.md

 </p>
 <br/>

 In the forth semester of my bachelor studies at the Beuth University of Applied Sciences a classmate and I developed our very first game with the framework Qt and C++ called Submarine.
 The gameplay is simple, like in the Space Invaders enemies are floating down from the top trying to hit the player.
-The Player has to shoot the enemies got archieve Hitpoints
+The Player has to shoot the enemies got archieve points.